The following information and links are provided for the purposes of Rule 26 of the AIM Rules for Companies and was last updated on 31 March 2021.

 Committee: Linda Beal (chair), Lord Robin Renwick, Machiel Reyneke

-Committee: Lord Robin Renwick (chair), Mike Daigle, Linda Beal, Mike Nunn
+Committee: Lord Robin Renwick (chair), Mike Daigle, Linda Beal, Mike Nunn, Machiel Reyneke

-The Company will adopt, with effect from Admission, a share dealing code which sets out the requirements and procedures for the Board and applicable employees’ dealings in any of its AIM securities in accordance with the provisions of MAR and of the AIM Rules for Companies.
+The Company adopts, a share dealing code which sets out the requirements and procedures for the Board and applicable employees’ dealings in any of its AIM securities in accordance with the provisions of Market Abuse Regulation ("MAR") and of the AIM Rules for Companies.

-Kropz plc is incorporated in the UK, with registered offices at Suite 4F Easistore Building, North Farm Estate, Tunbridge Wells, TN2 3EY.
+Kropz plc is incorporated in the UK, with registered offices at 35 Verulam Road, Hitchin, Hertfordshire, SG5 1QE

-The Company operates in South Africa, Republic of Congo and Ghana.
+The Company operates in South Africa and Republic of Congo.

 There are no restrictions on the transfer of securities.